aarushmagic/esp-scope/README.md

 ## ⚠️ Known Limitations
 **Frequency Mismatch:**
-There is currently a known issue where the frequency of the generated waveform does not match the frequency measured by the oscilloscope.
+There is currently a known issue where the frequency of the generated sine wave does not properly calibrate.
-* **Symptoms:** You will see the correct wave **shape** (Sine, Square, Triangle), but the frequency displayed on the scope (or the period of the wave) may differ significantly from the frequency you requested in the "Func Gen" tab.
+* **Symptoms:** You will see the correct wave **shape** (Sine), but the frequency of the wave may differ significantly from the frequency you requested in the "Func Gen" tab.
+Attempting to use the calibration feature may not fix it.
-* **Cause:** It is currently undetermined if this is due to an error in the signal generation timing (DAC/PWM clocks) or an error in the oscilloscope's sampling rate calculation.
 * **Status:** Under investigation.

 ## Overview